The Podium (sports facility): Construction

 Demolition work to clear the site began in early 2019, and the official groundbreaking ceremony was held on December 11, 2019.

 The construction of The Podium also had impacts on local streets.
 The large size of the building necessitated the permanent closure and modification of Cataldo Avenue and Dean Avenue.
 Cataldo was closed in fall 2019 to make room for the building, while Dean Avenue would be improved to better facilitate pedestrians, public transit, and drop-off zones accessing The Podium.
 Initial plans called for Cataldo to be closed in its entirety between Howard and Washington Streets, but a 166-foot segment of Cataldo Avenue was maintained and converted into a cul-de-sac for local business access.

 Construction of The Podium continued in 2020 through the COVID-19 pandemic, with social distancing and other COVID safety measures in place.
 It was deemed an essential construction project and allowed to continue due to the facility's potential role in the community as a future mass care facility, as well as contractual commitments to booked events.

 Naming

 Throughout its planning and initial construction stages, the facility was referred to as the Spokane Regional Sportsplex, or simply the Spokane Sportsplex.
 In August 2020, an official name for the facility, still under construction, was announced as "The Podium," inspired by the medal ceremony at sporting events as well as the facility's positioning atop a 15 ft basalt rock outcropping that overlooks Riverfront Park and downtown Spokane.
-In June 2022, Spokane Teachers Credit Union sponsored the venue with a 10-year naming contract, which renamed the venue to The Podium Powered by STCU.
+In June 2022, Spokane Teachers Credit Union sponsored the venue with a ten-year naming contract, which renamed the venue to The Podium Powered by STCU.

+Attention

+In February 2021, SportsTravel magazine declared The Podium as one of sixteen "New Sports Venues to Watch in 2021".

+In October 2022, SportsTravel announced The Podium as the 'Best New or Renovated Venue" of 2022 in the United States.

 Facilities

 The Podium features 135,000 sqft of total floor area, of which 75,000 sqft is dedicated competition space.
-The main competition space includes a 6-lane, 200-meter hydraulically banked indoor track, and can also accommodate 16 volleyball courts, 9 basketball courts, 21 wrestling mats, and other multi-sport layouts.
+The main competition space includes a six-lane, 200-meter hydraulically banked indoor track, and can also accommodate 16 volleyball courts, 9 basketball courts, 21 wrestling mats, and other multi-sport layouts.